-Legal Authority in Addition to TEX GOVT CODE § 2262.051(d)(1) TEX GOVT CODE § Section 669.003 of the Texas Government Code states the following: 669.003 the following: A state agency may not enter into a contract with the executive head of the state agency, with a person who at any time during the four years before the date of the contract was the executive head of the state agency, with a person who employs a current or former executive head of a state agency affected by this section, unless the governing body: (1) votes, in an open meeting, to approve the contract; and (2) notifies the Legislative Budget Board, not later than the fifth day before the date of the vote, of the terms of the proposed contract.
-TEX GOVT CODE § EXCEPTION: Clause is recommended for every contract but constitutes an Essential Clause for solicitations.
-Under SPD's debarment rules at 34 TAC § 20.585, the director of SPD may debar a contractor for a period of no more than five years upon a finding that the contractor committed fraud in the procurement or performance of the contract, including the submission of falsified documents by the contractor or any person under the direction or control of the contractor.
-Legal in A TEX ( § 226 Alternate Text In accordance with Section 669.003 of the Texas Government Code, relating to contracting with the executive head of a state agency, Respondent certifies that it is not (1) the executive head of the Agency, (2) a person who at any time during the four years before the date of the contract was the executive head of the Agency, or (3) a person who employs a current or former executive head of the Texas Government Code, relating to contracting with an executive head of a state agency, Respondent represents that no person who served as an executive of Agency, in the past four (4) years, was involved with or has any interest in the contract.
-If Respondent temploys or has used the services of a former executive of Agency, then ame of the state agency, the date of separation from the state agency, the position held with Respondent, and the date of employment with Respondent.
+Legal Authority in Addition to TEX GOVT CODE § 2262.051(d)(1) CODE § Section 669.003 of the Texas Government Code states the following: A state agency may not enter into a contract with the executive head of the state agency, with a person who at any time during the four years before the date of the contract was the executive head of the state agency affected by this section, unless the governing body: (1) votes, in an open meeting, to approve the contract; and (2) notifies the Legislative Budget Board, not later the terms of the proposed contract.
+CODE § EXCEPTION: Clause is recommended for every contract (a)(2) Under SPD's debarment rules at 34 TAC § 20.585, the director of SPD may debar a contractor for a period of no more than five years upon a finding that the contractor committed fraud in the procurement or performance of the contract, including the submission of falsified documents by the contractor or any person under the direction or control of the contractor.
+Legal A in Add TEX GO § 2262.0 TEX GOVT CODE § 669.003 669.003 TEX GOVT CODE § 2155.077(a)(2) Alternate Text In accordance with Section 669.003 of the Texas Government Code, relating to contracting with the executive head of a state agency, Respondent certifies that it is not (1) the executive head of the Agency , (2) a person who at any time during the four years before the date of the contract was the executive head of the Agency , or (3) a person who employs a current or former executive head of the Agency .
+Or Under Section 669.003 of the Texas Government Code, relating to contracting with an executive head of a state agency, Respondent represents that no person who served as an executive of Agency , in the past four (4) years, was involved with or has any interest in the contract.
+If Respondent employs or has used the services of a former executive, the name of the state agency, the date of separation from the state agency, the position held with Respondent , and the date of employment with Respondent .
 If Respondent signs the Response with a false statement or it is subsequently determined that Respondent has violated any of the representations, warranties, guarantees, certifications, or affirmations included in the Response, Respondent will be in default under the contract and Agency may terminate or void the contract.
 Or The undersigned certifies that the information contained in this Response is accurate and complete.
-Or Or Other text that specifies that the Response was reviewed for accuracy and completeness by Respondent prior to submission of the Americ Standard Text Under Section 669.003 of the Texas Government Code, Respondent certifies that it does not employ, or has disclosed its employment of, any former executive head of the Agency.
+Or Or Or Or Or Other text that specifies that the Response was reviewed for accuracy and completeness by Respondent prior to submission to the Agency.
+Standard Text Under Section 669.003 of the Texas Government Code, Respondent certifies that it does not employ, or has disclosed its employment of, any former executive head of the Agenry.
 Respondent must provide the following information in the Response.
 Name of Former Executive: Respondent represents and warrants that all statements and information prepared and submitted in this document are current, complete, true, and accurate.
 Submitting a Response with a false statement or material misrepresentations made during the performance of a contract is a material breach of contract and may void the submitted Response and any resulting contract.
 Clause Executive Head of a State Agency Affirmation False Statements